 Popular EMV questions

-The magnetic stripes on traditional credit and debit cards store contain unchanging data.
-Whoever accesses that data gains the sensitive card and cardholder information necessary to make purchases.
+Magnetic stripes on credit and debit cards store static data – meaning sensitive information never changes.
+This can be especially problematic if a credit card is stolen because whoever accesses that data gains the sensitive card and cardholder information necessary to make purchases.
 That makes traditional cards prime targets for counterfeiters, who convert stolen card data to cash.

-“If someone copies a mag stripe, they can easily replicate that data over and over again because it doesn’t change,” says Dave Witts, president of U.S. payment systems for Creditcall, a payment gateway and EMV software developer.
+“If someone copies a mag stripe, they can easily replicate that data over and over again because it doesn’t change,” said Dave Witts, former president of U.S. payment systems for Creditcall, a payment gateway and EMV software developer.

 Unlike magnetic-stripe cards, every time an EMV card is used for payment, the card chip creates a unique transaction code that cannot be used again.